Stock market today: Wall Street holds relatively steady ahead of big tests coming later in the week

 NEW YORK (AP) — U.S. stocks are holding relatively steady Monday, as markets around the world stabilize following a wild week of extreme swings.

-The S&P 500 was up 0.3% in morning trading after flipping earlier between small gains and losses.
-The Dow Jones Industrial Average was down 30 points, or 0.1%, as of 10:50 a.m.
-Eastern time, and the Nasdaq composite was 0.7% higher.
+The S&P 500 was up 0.2% in afternoon trading after flipping earlier between small gains and losses.
+The Dow Jones Industrial Average was down 68 points, or 0.2%, as of 12:26 p.m.
+Eastern time, and the Nasdaq composite was 0.5% higher.

 Many European and Asian stock markets were also relatively quiet.
 That's a notable turn after last week kicked off with the worst day for Japanese stocks since the Black Monday crash of 1987, only to give way to the best day since 2022 for U.S. stocks.